GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.3/en.md

 ## Read `GET` variables when executing Persisted Queries via `POST`

-When executing a Persisted Query via `POST`, do still retrieve variables passed via GET.
+When executing a Persisted Query via `POST`, do still accept variables passed via GET.

 For instance: